Representations up to homotopy of Lie algebroids

-Let us now mention how this paper intersects related work that we have found in the literature.
-The question of constructing the adjoint representation of a Lie algebroid has already been addressed by Evens, Lu and Weinstein in \cite{ELW}.
-Even though the two points of view are obviously related, we stress that our notion of representation up to homotopy differs fundamentally from the one used in their paper.
+The advantage of considering these representations is that they are flexible and general enough to contain interesting examples which are the correct generalization of the corresponding notions for Lie algebras.
+In the setting of representations up to homotopy one can give a good definition of the adjoint representation of a Lie algebroid.
+We will show that, as in the case of Lie algebras, the cohomology associated to the adjoint representation of a Lie algebroid controls the deformations of the structure (it coincides with the deformation cohomology of \cite{CM}).
+There are other seemingly ad-hoc equations that arise from various geometric problems and can now be recognized as cocycle equations for the cohomology associated to a representation up to homotopy.
+This is explained in Proposition \ref{proposition k-differentials} for the $k$-differentials of \cite{IG}.

+Our original motivation for considering representations up to homotopy is the study of the cohomology of classifying spaces of Lie groupoids.
+We will introduce the Weil algebra $W(A)$ associated to a Lie algebroid $A$.
+When the Lie algebroid comes from a Lie groupoid $G$, the Weil algebra serves as a model for the De-Rham algebra of the total space of the universal principal $G$-bundle $EG\rmap BG$.
+As we shall explain, this generalizes not only the usual Weil algebra of a Lie algebra but also Kalkman's BRST algebra for equivariant cohomology.
+Further applications of the Weil algebra are given in \cite{AC2}, while applications of the notion of representations up to homotopy to the cohomology of classifying spaces -Bott's spectral sequence- are explained in \cite{AC3}.

+A few words about the relationship of this paper with other work that we found in the literature.
+Representations up to homotopy can also be described in the language of differential graded modules over differential graded algebras \cite{HMS}.
+We emphasize however that we insist on working with DG-modules which are sections of vector bundles.